 Note that this method is referred to as conservative because the estimates $\hat{P}_{n, \ir, t}$ used to estimate the variance subsample datasets of size $n/2$ instead of $n$.

-\newcounter{DiettrichCounter}\addone{DiettrichCounter} In the $5\times 2$ CV method proposed by \cite{dietterich_approximate_1998}, both point estimate and CI border-estimates are based on repeated CV (see \Cref{tab:RESAMPLEmethods}), with the parameters fixed at $R=5$ and $K=2$, respectively.
+\newcounter{DiettrichCounter}\addone{DiettrichCounter} In the $5\times 2$ CV method proposed by \cite{dietterich_approximate_1998}, both point estimate and CI border estimates are based on Repeated CV (see \Cref{tab:RESAMPLEmethods}), with the parameters fixed at $R=5$ and $K=2$, respectively.
 This results in the point estimate

 and estimate for the squared standard error finally giving the following CI for the GE